 No, you don't.
-Students participating in a Prelusion program will move in to their residence hall on Monday, August 21, 2017.
+Students participating in a PreLUsion program will move in to their residence hall on Monday, August 21, 2023.
 We will have a Family Orientation Program on Monday so you don't have to make the trip back to Lehigh on Thursday.

 Lehigh assigns rooms based on desired housing and programmatic preferences.
 A random process will be utilized for all deposited students to determine your housing assignment along with others who have made similar selections.
 To accommodate all students, halls are pre-designated by gender based on enrollment.
-Once your residence hall is assigned, you are matched with a roommate using the information you provide on the Housing Contract.
-If you request a student and he or she requests you, you will automatically be placed together.
+Once your residence hall is assigned, you are matched with a roommate using the information you provide through My College Roommate.
+If you request a student and they request you, you will automatically be placed together.

 Room assignments and arrival information will be emailed through your Lehigh email in mid-July.

-You can re-enter Housing Self Service and update your housing application which will override the first application.
-Assignments are processed at the end of May; therefore, the application must be complete by May 31st in order for it to be considered.
+You can re-enter the housing contract and update your housing information.
+You can continue to search and add or change roommates through My College Roommate until the deadline.
+Assignments are processed in June; therefore, the application must be complete by the deadline in order for it to be considered.

-For more Housing FAQ's visit Residential Services website.
+For more Housing FAQ's visit Housing Services website.